 What we like: Supple leather requires no break-in period.

-What we don’t: Expensive; not our favorite gauntlet and cuff design.
+What we don’t: Pricey and not our favorite gauntlet and cuff design.

-Rab’s Khroma collection is a great one-stop shop for high-end Gore-Tex ski apparel, and the new Freeride is its latest glove offering.
-Put simply, the Khroma Freeride GTX is fully first-class with a waterproof Gore-Tex membrane, supple leather that requires no break-in period, and a flexible and premium feel that’s reminiscent of Hestras.
-Stretchy nylon along the back of the hand contributes to comfort, and we can’t get enough of the super-soft, high-loft pile interior.
-Rab is an underdog in the U.S. market, but with high-quality materials and durable construction, the Khroma is not to be overlooked.
+Rab’s Khroma collection is a great one-stop shop for high-end Gore-Tex ski apparel, and the Freeride is its latest glove offering.
+Put simply, the Khroma Freeride GTX is fully first-class with a waterproof Gore-Tex membrane, supple leather that requires no break-in period, an excellent pre-formed finger grip, and a flexible and premium feel that’s reminiscent of Hestras.
+Stretchy nylon along the back of the hand contributes to comfort and waterproofness, and we can’t get enough of the super-soft, high-loft pile interior.
+Rab is a relative newcomer to the U.S. market, but with high-quality designs, materials, and durable construction, the Khroma should not be overlooked.

-That said, after some early-season testing, we do have a few minor gripes with the Khroma Freeride’s design.
-For one, the gauntlet opening isn’t super wide, which means it can be difficult to slide the glove over a ski jacket cuff (we don’t have this issue with our Hestra Helis or Black Diamond Guides).
-Second, the fit is fairly loose at the wrist, and the Freeride lacks a cinch to help seal in warmth.
-Finally, while the generous insulation goes a long way toward keeping our fingers warm (even in single-digit temperatures), it does translate to compromised dexterity.
-In the end, we’re inclined to stick with gloves like the aforementioned Heli or BD Guides, but for cold resort days, the Khroma Freeride GTX is another premium option to have on your radar (for $10 less than the Guides).
+That said, after our initial testing, we had a few minor gripes with the Khroma Freeride’s design.
+For one, the gauntlet opening is on the narrow side, which means it can take a few extra seconds to slide the glove over a ski jacket cuff (we don’t have this issue with the Hestra Heli or Black Diamond Guide).
+Second, the fit is fairly loose at the wrist, and the Freeride lacks a cinch here to help seal.
+Finally, while the generous insulation goes a long way toward keeping our fingers warm (even in single-digit temperatures), it does translate to a bit of compromised dexterity.
+In the end, we’re inclined to stick with gloves like the Hestra Heli, but for cold resort days, the Khroma Freeride GTX is another premium option to have on your radar (for $10 less than the Guides).

 See the Rab Khroma Freeride GTX Glove